bilalbdertli/CS412-Project/README.md

 # CS412-Project
- Fall 2024 - 2025 Machine Learning Course Project7
+ Fall 2024 - 2025 Machine Learning Course Project

-# Contributors
+# Contributors:
-29267 - Bilal Berkam Dertli: Worked on Classification task, using TF-IDF with Classic Machine Learning models.
+29267 - Bilal Berkam Dertli: Worked on data preprocessing and Classification task, using TF-IDF with Classic Machine Learning models.

 28962 - Cem Aydemir: Worked on Regression task, using various Regression models and hyperparameter tuning.

 28946 - İsmail Zafer Özdemir: Worked on Regression task, using various Regression models and hyperparameter tuning.

-32742 - Guanghui Ma: Worked on Classification task, using TF-IDF with Classic Machine Learning models.
+32742 - Guanghui Ma: Worked on data preprocessing and Classification task, using TF-IDF with Classic Machine Learning models.

 29550 - Furkan Şafak Öksüz: Worked on Regression task, using various Regression models and hyperparameter tuning.

-## Overview of the Repository
+## Overview of the Repository:
 This repository contains the code and resources for the Machine Learning course project.
 The project involves both **classification** and **regression** tasks, with work conducted across three rounds.
 Each round has a dedicated folder with the following structure: